mani-language/Mani/README.md

 ~~~

 > Whats the difference? <br>
-The difference is, Importing loads the standard libraries, whereas Loading loads local files.
+The difference is, `import` loads the standard libraries, whereas `load` loads local files.
-Usage loads the java API points for the select library.
+`use` loads the java API points for the select library.
 Eg, the Maps or STD.
 These are the raw
 connections that the Mani STDLib uses.